muayyat/Receipt-Manager-App/README.md

 - **flutter_tesseract_ocr**: For OCR capabilities to extract text from receipts.
 - **fl_chart**: For charting and visualizations.

+## Currency API Integration

+The application uses the [Open Exchange Rates API](https://openexchangerates.org/) to provide real-time currency data.
+Key functionalities include:

+- **Currency Codes Fetching**: The app can fetch a list of available currency codes from the Open Exchange Rates API.

+- **Conversion Rates Fetching**: The service retrieves current conversion rates, allowing users to view expenses in their preferred currency.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.